-The USS Arizona is the final resting place of
+The USS Arizona remains the final resting place

 On the early Sunday morning of December 7, 1941 sudden news reports of an attack by a foreign power stunned Americans much as it did on 9/11.

-One of the most violent attacks ever against U.S. forces, the Japanese slipped in quietly over Oahu precisely at 7:55 AM to wreak havoc on the air and navy fleet stationed on the Hawaiian island.
+One of the most violent attacks ever against U.S. forces, the Japanese air force had slipped in quietly over Oahu precisely at 7:55 AM to wreak havoc on the air and navy fleet stationed on the Hawaiian island.

 Amid the destruction on December 7, 1941, five battleships were seriously damaged or

-The worst befell the U.S.S.
+The worst of it befell the U.S.S.
 Arizona when a 1760-pound bomb struck its gunpowder store resulting in a massive explosion.
 Today, the U.S.S.
-Arizona lies in its watery grave at the bottom of the harbor, with a memorial built directly over it honoring the 1,177 lives that were lost on the ship that fateful day.
+Arizona lies in its watery grave at the bottom of the harbor, with a memorial built directly over it honoring the 1,177 lives that were lost on board.

 The Honolulu Star-Bulletin